What do I do if I get sick while I’m in Australia?

 As an international student or worker living in Australia, the thought of falling ill can be daunting.
 Who do you call?
 Should you be worried about bills or payments?
-What should you take with you when you visit the doctor?
+What to you need to take with you when you visit the doctor?

 GPs play an important role in Australia's medical system.
 Typical services provided by a GP include: